 The ability to hide all of your personal data from businesses, governments and criminals probably won’t happen soon, at least not until there are some improvements to privacy laws.
-However, there are some things you can do to protect your online privacy.
+Read our U.S. data privacy laws and Swiss privacy laws to learn more.

 Even if you trust the company you’re giving data to, mistakes happen.
-To protect yourself, you should also use a good VPN to hide your IP address or make sure the service has end-to-end encryption to hide your conversations from stalkers and data breaches.
-Be sure to check out our VPN statistics piece, too.
+To protect yourself, you should also use a good VPN to hide your IP address or make sure the service has end-to-end encryption to protect your conversations from stalkers and data breaches.
+Be sure to check out our VPN statistics and online gaming statistics pieces, too.

 Are you concerned about data privacy?
 Did any of these statistics surprise you?
 Do you know of any interesting statistics we missed?
 Let us know your thoughts in the comments section below.
 Thanks for reading.